speechcatcher-asr/.github/profile/README.md

 # Speechcatcher

 Speechcatcher is an open source toolbox for transcribing and translating speech from media files (audio/video).
-Speechcatcher models are trained using whisper as teacher and offer compact and small ASR models that run fast on CPUs too.
+Speechcatcher models are trained using whisper as teacher and offer compact and small ASR models that run fast on CPUs too:

 ![Speechcatcher Teacher/student training](https://github.com/speechcatcher-asr/speechcatcher/raw/main/speechcatcher_training.svg)

-## Models
+## Speechcatcher CLI

-See <a href="https://github.com/speechcatcher-asr/speechcatcher-webgui">here</a> for an overview of all available speechcatcher models.
+You can find the command line interface <a href="https://github.com/speechcatcher-asr/speechcatcher">here</a>.
+It can transcribe any media file and can also be used for live transcription with your microphone.
+In this repository, there is also an overview of all available speechcatcher models.

 ## Data

 Scripts to replicate the data gathering can be found in: <a href="https://github.com/speechcatcher-asr/speechcatcher-data-de">speechcatcher-data-de</a>.
+There also instructions on how to replicate the training procedure.

 ## Webgui